tracsman/Projects/PiRoboArm/README.md

-# PiRoboArm - A Robotic Arm controlled by a Raspberry PI and XBox controller
+# PiRoboArm - A Robotic Arm controlled by a Raspberry PI and Xbox controller

 ## Overview

-I play a game on an Android table that I haven't figured out how to macro some repetitive movements, so this is an attempt to make a robot arm to do the repetitive button presses needed to get through some boring, but important, repetition in the game.
+I play a game on an Android table that I haven't figured out how to macro some repetitive movements, so this is an attempt to make a robot arm to do the repetitive button presses needed to get through some boring, but important, repetition in the game (currently over 18,000 presses and increasing daily).

 Using a OWI-535 arm with touch screen stylus attached, controlled by a Raspberry PI, I've got a script to bounce between two screen positions repeatedly.
+Also for play time, an Xbox controller for manual arm fun.

 ## Parts